Latina woman in grey sweater writing in notebook in front row of seminar class

 You will benefit from keeping track of your college classes and credits.
 You can do this in a spreadsheet you make yourself, but your college may offer helpful tools as well.
 I was fortunate that my college had already made a flowchart of core classes for my major, including not only different classes we could take but also the prerequisites and co-requisites.
 Many colleges have some sort of “degree audit” that students can complete online, which shows what classes you have taken, how many credits you’ve earned, and what you have left to complete.
 If your college or university has such a thing, use it!

-But in addition to that, I highly recommend asking your department advisor or mentor about any specific course plans they have for people in your major.
-Using the flow chart we were given, I was able to make my own personal flowchart, including electives and classes for my minor, which spanned each semester I was taking.
+In addition to that, I highly recommend asking your department advisor or mentor about any specific course plans they have for people in your major.
+Using the flowchart we were given, I was able to make my own flowchart, including electives and classes for my minor, which spanned each semester I was taking.
 I knew what college classes I was going to take nearly two years in advance!
-This may not be ideal for everyone, and sometimes classes are only offered in the fall or spring (or they get filled/cancelled before you can take them).
+This may not be ideal for everyone, and sometimes classes are only offered in the fall or spring (or they get filled/canceled before you can take them).
 But having a general idea of what classes you need to take can save you a tremendous amount of time and grief scheduling classes and tracking your credits in the future.

 Related: 5 Smart Tips for Choosing Your College Classes